This post may contain affiliate links. Please read our disclosure policy.

 - Cook the pasta: Cook the pasta in a large pot of salted water according to package directions, until just al dente.
 Drain well.

 - Finish: Add the shredded chicken, cooked pasta, cheese, and parsley to the slow cooker.
-Stir everything into the sauce, cover, then cook on high for 5 to 6 minutes, or until everything is heated through.
+Stir everything into the sauce, and cover.
+Then, cook on high for 5 to 6 minutes or until everything is heated through.

 Serving Suggestions